Official statistic

 KPM 6 measures the completion and employment from entrant data (CEED) rate over time for full-time undergraduate students at different levels of individual disadvantage.

-Note: Year 1 combines completion rates for entrants in 2015-16 with progression rates for qualifiers in 2017-18, Year 2 combines completion rates for entrants in 2016-17 with progression rates for qualifiers in 2018-19 and Year 3 combines completion rates for entrants in 2017-18 with progression rates for qualifiers in 2019-20.
+Note: Year 1 combines completion rates for entrants in 2015-16 with progression rates for qualifiers in 2017-18, year 2 combines completion rates for entrants in 2016-17 with progression rates for qualifiers in 2018-19, year 3 combines completion rates for entrants in 2017-18 with progression rates for qualifiers in 2019-20, and year 4 combines completion rates for entrants in 2018-19 with progression rates for qualifiers in 2020-21.

 One of our strategic goals is that students’ access, success and progression are not limited by their background, location or characteristics.

 Completion and progression rates have been combined to create the CEED measure.
 This is used in KPM 6 to consider the likelihood of students from different disadvantage groups completing their course and progressing into highly skilled employment or further study.
-KPM 6 shows that CEED rates across all three groupings of students has stayed broadly constant over the three years, although the rates declined very slightly in the second year of the time series before rising again in the most recent year.
+KPM 6 shows that CEED rates across all three groupings of students has stayed broadly constant over the four years.
+The rates declined very slightly in the second year of the time series before rising again in years 3 and 4.
 Students classed as ‘other’ have the highest CEED rates, followed by ‘economically precarious’ students, with the lowest CEED rates being among ‘significantly disadvantaged’ students.

 In the most recent year, the CEED rate was:

-• 68.4 per cent for students from the ‘other’ group.
-This is 7.8 percentage points more than ‘economically precarious’ students, and 14.8 percentage points more than ‘significantly disadvantaged’ students.
+• 1 per cent for students from the ‘other’ group.
+This is 8.1percentage points more than ‘economically precarious’ students, and 12.6 percentage points more than ‘significantly disadvantaged’ students.

 When separated by level of study, KPM 6 shows that the highest CEED rates across all three groups of students, across the time scale, was among students on undergraduate courses with postgraduate components, followed by first degree students, and lastly other undergraduate students.

-KPM 6 is an experimental measure that brings together data for full-time undergraduate students who complete their studies (completion rates) and the proportion of qualifiers from higher education qualifications who have reported that they progressed to professional or managerial employment, further study, or other positive outcomes, 15 months after gaining their qualification (progression rates) to create a combined completion and employment rate: the CEED rate.
+KPM 6 is an official statistic that brings together data for full-time undergraduate students who complete their studies (completion rates) and the proportion of qualifiers from higher education qualifications who have reported that they progressed to professional or managerial employment, further study, or other positive outcomes, 15 months after gaining their qualification (progression rates) to create a combined completion and employment rate: the CEED rate.

-The three most recent academic years are used to calculate the component completion and progression measures of KPM 6.
+Four academic years are used to calculate the component completion and progression measures of KPM 6.
 There is no intention to match the entrant cohort (as used for completion) with the qualifying cohort (as used for progression), although there will be some overlap between the two cohorts.
-The table below shows how these years relate to each other.
+The table shows how these years relate to each other.

 CEED year